yusacetin/xfwaita/README.md

 ### Installation

-Run `make install` in the project directory, then select 'xfwaita' from the .
+Run `make install` in the project directory, then select 'xfwaita' from XFCE window manager settings under the style tab.

 ### Uninstallation